 As clarified by the Philippine Financial Reporting Standards Council in its Philippine Interpretations Committee Q&A No. 2020-07, the CREATE Act was not considered substantively enacted as of December 31, 2020 even though some of the provisions have retroactive effect to July 1, 2020.
-The passage of the CREATE Act into law on March 26, 2021 is considered as a non-adjusting subsequent event.
+The passage of the CREATE Act into law on March 26, 2011 is considered as a non-adjusting subsequent event.
 Accordingly, current and deferred taxes as of and for the year ended December 31, 2020 continued to be computed and measured using the applicable income tax rates as of December 31, 2020 (i.e., 30% RCIT / 2% MCIT) for financial reporting purposes.

-Applying the provisions of the CREATE Act, the Group is subjected to lower regular corporate income tax rate of either 25% or 20% effective July 1, 2020.
-The rate applicable to the Group is 25%.
+Applying the provisions of the CREATE Act, the Company would have been subjected to lower regular corporate income tax rate of 27.50% effective July 1, 2020.